List of Tuca & Bertie episodes

 Tuca & Bertie is an American animated television series created by cartoonist Lisa Hanawalt.
 The show is an animated slice-of-life comedy featuring two anthropmorphic bird characters: Tuca Toucan (a toco toucan, voiced by Tiffany Haddish) and Roberta "Bertie" Songthrush (a song thrush, voiced by Ali Wong).

 The show was first announced for first-run distribution on Netflix in 2019.
 The distributor canceled the show after its first season of ten episodes.
 Due to fan backlash, the program was picked up for a second season by Adult Swim, a programming block of Cartoon Network.
 The show's second season, also composed of ten episodes, aired between June and August 2021.
-On November 2, 2022, Hanawalt announced the series was cancelled again after two seasons.
+On November 2, 2022, Hanawalt announced the series was cancelled again after airing two additional seasons.